Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Dataset

 We analyze climate discourse across two structurally distinct platforms.
 The Meta Ad Library contains paid advertisements designed for strategic persuasion and includes disclosed advertiser identities and metadata (e.g., impressions, spend, targeting).
 In contrast, Bluesky is a decentralized social media platform where climate-related content is generated organically by users without monetary promotion or targeting, reflecting grassroots discussion and personal expression.

-We collect a set of over $113K$ climate-related ads from Meta Ad Library and $1.3M$ Bluesky climate posts from July 2024 to September 2025 using a curated set of climate-related keywords shown in Table \ref{tab:climate-keywords} App. \ref{app:kw}.
+We collect\footnote{The social media data used in this study may contain offensive, biased, toxic, or harmful language.} a set of over $113K$ climate-related ads from Meta Ad Library and $1.3M$ Bluesky climate posts from July 2024 to September 2025 using a curated set of climate-related keywords shown in Table \ref{tab:climate-keywords} App. \ref{app:kw}.
 The climate keywords are taken from a selection constructed by \citet{islam2023analysis} and modified to reflect recent shifts in climate-change related topics.
 Using the Meta Ad Library, a total of $113,493$ climate related ads are collected, which is then reduced to a dataset of size $17,026$ upon using SentenceBERT \cite{reimers-2019-sentence-bert} with a cosine similarity threshold of $0.80$ to eliminate highly similar ads.

-Bluesky, due to being a social networking platform, have many more posts that matched our keywords in the same timeframe.
-After scraping our dataset from the API, we have a database of about $1.3$ million posts.
-From this post database, we randomly sample $20,000$ posts to serve as our direct comparison to the retrieved Meta dataset and apply the same deduplication procedure, yielding $19,182$ unique posts for comparison.
+Bluesky, due to its nature as a social networking platform, has many more posts ($\approx 1.3$ million) that match our keywords within the same time frame.
+From the obtained post database, we randomly sample $20,000$ posts to serve as a similarly-sized comparison to the retrieved Meta dataset.
+We furthermore apply the same deduplication procedure, yielding $19,182$ unique Bluesky posts.
+We apply a greedy deduplication strategy for both Meta and Bluesky: for each text, all subsequent texts exceeding the similarity threshold are removed, retaining the first occurring text.
+The Bluesky sample maintains temporal representativeness of the full corpus.
+Across all months, the absolute difference between population and sample proportions $\leq 0.39\%$.
+Furthermore, human validation on $500$ ads and $500$ posts confirms $94.6\%$ are climate-relevant (App.~\ref{app:kw}).